 Solar energy and the expansion of solar photovoltaic systems and offerings within the city and that are available for purchase by the city will continue to be explored as a priority for supplying Winter Park's electricity needs.
-With the recent successful adoption of the BEWES Benchmarking and Disclosure Policy in the City of Orlando, city staff intends to propose a similar ordinance for Winter Park in accordance with Action Plan project goals.

-A copy of the 2017 Sustainability Program budget is attached as an appendix.
+A copy of the budget report and proposed FY2017-2018 are attached as an appendix.